As a committed advocate of making money on eBay, I was surprisingly reluctant to branch out into selling used books on Amazon.

 I already had an Amazon account (for purchases), which meant the registration process was pretty straightforward – you provide a name for your selling account, along with your contact and bank account details and information relating to shipping.

-There are more advanced selling options if you want to use them to include information such as the book’s release date, restocking date, notes on the condition, etc. However, for a standard paperback that you’ve read and want rid of, the simple options detailed above should suffice.
+There are more advanced selling options if you want to use them, including information such as the book’s release date, restocking date, notes on the condition, etc. However, for a standard paperback that you’ve read and want rid of, the simple options detailed above should suffice.

 Compared to the photographs, item descriptions and other bits that you need to do to sell books on eBay, listing them on Amazon is a dream.

 Your shipping fees are fixed by Amazon – more on that below…

 When you list a book, Amazon will show you how many other editions of that book (both new and used) are currently for sale and in what price range.
 This means that you can set your price point to be the lowest on Amazon, should you choose to do so.
 I’ve done this with a few books and it has resulted in quick sales.
 With other books, I’ve opted for a higher price and am happy to sit back and wait for the sale in due course.

 This flexibility is one of the great features of selling books on Amazon – once you’ve listed your product, it’s there until you sell it or decide to delete the listing.
 That means you are entirely in control of your timescales as well as your prices.
 Personally, I leave books listed for around three months and then send any unsold ones to my local charity shop.
 However, there’s nothing to stop you leaving your books for sale indefinitely.

 Selling Used Books on Amazon – Managing Your Sales